17rohith29/Learn-Math/README.md

 # Learn-Math
-Website that auto generates math problems intended for 1 - 5th grades (Addition, Subtraction, Multiplication and Division)
+Website that auto generates math problems intended for 1 - 5th grades (Addition, Subtraction, Multiplication and Division)<br>
+The Website is responsive, includes a signup and login page done with mysql.

 ## A Breif flow of the website is presented below